 Line 7.
-The entry on Line 7 will be the same for all owners of the entity and the same as Line 7 of Form 502 (the pass-through entity's Virginia apportionment percentage).
+The entry on Line 7 will be the same for all owners of the entity and the same as Line 7 of Form 502 (the passthrough entity's Virginia apportionment percentage).

 Additions, subtractions and credits should be allocated among owners in proportion to each owner's percentage of ownership or participation in the pass-through entity or as provided in the partnership agreement or other entity document.
 However, each owner may only claim the additions, subtractions or credits allowed on the owner's Virginia income tax return.
-That is, an individual owner may only claim additions, subtractions or credits applicable to individual income tax, while a corporate owner may claim only those additions, subtractions or credits applicable to Virginia corporate income tax.
+That is, an individual owner may only claim additions, subtractions or credits applicable to individual income tax, while a corporate owner may claim only those additions, subtractions or credits applicable to the Virginia corporate income tax.

 The Virginia Public School Construction Grants Program and Fund (code 43) and the Tobacco Quota Buyout Program (code 48) deductions must be claimed as deductions on the shareholder's individual income tax return.
 The deduction for an S-Corporation subject to Bank Franchise Tax is reported as an "other" addition or subtraction on Schedule VK-1 and as a positive or negative deduction on the shareholder's individual income tax return.
+For the Schedule VK-1 Consolidated, report Lines 1-11 and totals from Lines 13, 18 and 43.